 The Manager shall publicly disclose, on an annual basis, the alignment of its impact management systems with the Principles and, at regular intervals, arrange for independent verification of this alignment.
 The conclusions of this verification report shall also be publicly disclosed.
 These disclosures are subject to fiduciary and regulatory concerns.
-We affirm our commitment to publicly disclose alignment with the Principles and provide regular independent verification of the alignment.
-DWS SI is currently analysing the best option to complete this verification process, which will be completed by end of 2021.
+We affirm our commitment to publicly disclose alignment with the Impact Principles annually on DWS website and provide regular independent verification of the alignment.